MrReddington-216/adrenaljunkie29/README.md

 ##I created a Python program that has comments of my name and purpose as well as and if Else type statement that runs successfully named Python.png

 #I just rencently attached my OOP file made in python adding a flowerand excecisiing using comments
+## My diagram file was created to show the class named flower with all its attributes listed under